 This scholarship is automatically credited to your student account when you officially accept an offer of admission sent to you by the Dean of the School of Education.

-The scholarship is renewed each semester providing you enroll for a minimum of six (6) credits each semester within the School of Education.
+The scholarship is renewed each semester providing you enroll for six (6) credits each semester.

 For more details on the scholarship, please contact the Master of Educational Studies Program office.